 GAI can help with these efforts, but the real value comes from enabling a more human-centric experience for workers.
-Modern rewards, learning programmes and benefits enrolment can certainly overwhelm the end user.
+Modern rewards, learning programs and benefits enrollment can certainly overwhelm the end user.
 Guiding them with data-driven suggestions based on their health, wealth and career goals can make these parts of the deal more intuitive.
 It also frees up HR and business leaders to spend more time on strategic, talent-critical conversations, making this effort a win-win.

 Are you ready for this change?
-Contact Mercer to start optimising your tech stack, supercharging your employee experience and ensuring future-fit HR jobs through our Work Design tool — we’ll even walk you through a digital-first workforce transformation, backed by our proven change methodology that already pays dividends through innovation in the HR function today.
+Contact Mercer to start optimizing your tech stack, supercharging your employee experience and ensuring future-fit HR jobs through our Work Design tool — we’ll even walk you through a digital-first workforce transformation, backed by our proven change methodology that already pays dividends through innovation in the HR function today.
 Stream the New Shape of Work podcast or the Now of Work series to hear from peers who partner with us for a brighter future.

-Global HR transformation programme manager, Mercer
+Global HR transformation program manager, Mercer

 Global Leader, Digital HR Strategy, Mercer | Leapgen